MelissaBernadette/SDEV_220_Final_Project_Group7/README.md

  user:

-  login.html: this document structures the login form. logout.html: this document tells django to logout the user. profile_update.html: this document allows users to update their profile. profile.html: this document shows a users profile. register.html: this document allows users to register a new user.
+  login.html: this document structures the login form.

+  logout.html: this document tells django to logout the user.

+  profile_update.html: this document allows users to update their profile.

+  profile.html: this document shows a users profile.

+  register.html: this document allows users to register a new user.

- Base.html: this document is the base file for the server. home.html: this is the homepage of the site.
+ Base.html: this document is the base template for the server all other documents extend this one.

+ home.html: this is the homepage of the site.